ShoukoChan/ShoukoChan/README.md

-- 👋 Hi, I’m Shivangi
+- Hi, I’m Shivangi
-- 👀 I’m fascinated by the endless possibilities of AI & ML
-- 🌱 I’m currently learning about Gen AI
+- I’m currently learning about Gen AI
-- ⚡ Fun fact: My research on Automatic Speech Recognition (ASR) helped my computer understand my singing—mostly on key!

 <!---
 ShoukoChan/ShoukoChan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.